markandre13/makehuman.js/src/chordata/README.md

 # Chordata Motion

-[Chordata Motion](https://chordata.cc) is an open-source motion capture system of which I got the "Full Motion" set with 15 sensors.
+[Chordata Motion](https://chordata.cc) is an open-source motion capture system of which I got the set with 15 sensors.

 The folks are super busy working on it so instead of wasting their time, and because that's what I like to do anyway, here are my own collected notes while attempting to wrap my head around it.